rstagi/thesis/README.md

 ### Examples ###

 There is a folder named `examples` which contains some examples of usage.
-After having built the image using `build_docker_javatrace.sh`, browse into the `example/standard` folder and run:
+After having built the image using `build_docker_javatrace.sh`, you can decide to run either the "jarmode" or the "standard" example.

+For the latter, you can browse into the `examples/standard` folder and run:

 	make run